- Choosing the right-sized box is the most important thing to do to prevent damaged goods returns

 With this in mind, you can see that returns are a big part of an eCommerce business.
 To deal with this, you must take steps to minimize the chances of your goods being spoiled in transit and ensure that you have a good damaged goods return policy.
 This will lower the need to deal with angry customers and minimize any potential hits to your bottom line or reputation.

 How Do Products Get Damaged in the First Place?

-If your customers are returning their orders because they’re receiving faulty or broken products, you need to identify why this is happening.
+If your customers return their orders because they’re receiving faulty or broken products, you need to identify why this happens.
 By preventing this to happen, you will be able to lessen the number of returns you have to deal with.
 Here are a few reasons why you may be dealing with damaged goods received by your customers: